 Design and research: Urbanism at the TU Delft is a scientific design education, characterized by interaction between thinking (analysis and reflection) and doing (the speculative/intuitive imagination of spatial interventions).
 As in other MSc Urbanism graduations, design-led approaches play an important role in explorations of the Planning Complex Cities research theme.
 A particular angle on design is taken though: it is seen as an approach to not only explore desirable spatial outcomes but also desirable institutional change.
 Relevant methodological approaches include e.g. performance research, discourse analysis and the analysis of spatial representation.

-- Trans-disciplinary approaches: Complex cities graduations draw on knowledge from the fields of design, planning, the political sciences, history, social and economic geography.
-Through investigating spatial change from multiple perspectives, students are trained to apply trans-disciplinary approaches.
-The consideration of divers knowledge enhances their innovative thinking.
+Trans-disciplinary approaches: Planning Complex Cities graduations draw on knowledge from the fields of design, planning, the political sciences, and geography.
+They are trained to apply trans-disciplinary approaches.

-- Internationalisation: Complex cities graduations investigate urbanization and urbanism in regions around the globe.
-Through an orientation towards a variety of settings, students learn to encounter and appreciate differences among spatial, cultural and political circumstances.
+Internationalisation: Planning Complex Cities graduations investigate Urbanism in regions around the globe.
+Through an orientation towards a variety of settings, students learn to systematically encounter and appreciate differences among spatial, cultural and political circumstances.

-- Institutional practices: Complex cities graduations investigate spatial and institutional change in conjunction.
-Students learn how to involve the interests, responsibilities and resources of actors in research and design.
+Institutional practices: Planning Complex Cities graduations pay particular attention to the role of institutions in Urbanism projects and strategies.
+Students learn how to involve the interests, responsibilities and resources of actors.
 Their ability to position themselves in societal and political debate is enhanced.